storidient/matching-lines-with-narrators/README.md

-# Matching lines with the narrator in novels based on Coreference Resolution
+# Matching lines with the narrator in novels